MYMutawa/Image-Compression-Classification/README.md

 # EE 413 Project: Image Compression and Classification with Deep Learning

-This project is part of the EE 413 - Applied Digital Signal Processing course at KFUPM (Spring 2025).
-It focuses on combining **wavelet-based image compression**, **compressed sensing**, and **deep learning** to analyze the effects of compression on image classification performance using the Mini-ImageNet dataset.
+This project is part of the EE 413 - foucsing on combining **wavelet-based image compression**, **compressed sensing**, and **deep learning** to analyze the effects of compression on image classification performance using the Mini-ImageNet dataset.

 ---